sinnuthomas/sinnuthomas.github.io/services.md

 * **Journal Editor/Review**
   <br/>
-  * Associate Editor of Sadhana Journal.
+  * Associate Editor of Sadhana Journal (May 2025-December 2027).
   * Reviewer of Structural and Multidisciplinary Optimization, IEEE Transactions on Circuits and Systems for Video Technology, RAIRO - Operations Research, Signal, Image and Video Processing.

 * **Institution-Building**